cardaips/Structural_coexistence_multifunctionality/README.md

 -   decomposition in April 2023

-Aside from these ecosystem function, the percentage cover of each species present in the plot was also recorded in June and August 2022.
+Aside from these ecosystem functions, the percentage cover of each species present in the plot was also recorded in June and August 2022.

 ### b) R functions